bryanzhou008/bryanzhou008.github.io/_pages/about.md

   - /about.html
 ---

 Hi, welcome to my homepage!
-I am currently an undergraduate student at University of California, Los Angeles.
-My research interests are in the fields of **Natural Language Processing** and **Computer Vision**.
+I am currently an undergraduate student at University of California, Los Angeles (UCLA).
+My research interest lies in applying machine learning techniques to **Natural Language Processing** and **Computer Vision**.

-I am actively looking for research opportunities in related areas.
-Here is my [CV](/files/Yu Zhou CV.pdf) for your reference.
-To schedule a meeting, please [email me](mailto:bryanzhou008@g.ucla.edu) at bryanzhou008 [AT] ucla [DOT] com.

 Previously, I have worked as an undergraduate researcher at the [Knowledge Engineering Group - Tsinghua University](https://keg.cs.tsinghua.edu.cn/) advised by [Prof. Juanzi Li](http://keg.cs.tsinghua.edu.cn/persons/ljz/) in 2021.
 Before that, I was a research intern at the [Structures-Computer Interaction Laboratory - UCLA](https://structures.computer/) under [Prof. M. Khalid Jawed](http://www.khalidjawed.com/).

+To colaborate with me, please [email](mailto:bryanzhou008@g.ucla.edu) bryanzhou008 [AT] ucla [DOT] com.
+Here is my [CV](/files/Yu Zhou CV.pdf) for your reference.